-She mentions that a budget of \$100 million has been added to exisitng amounts for
+She mentions that a budget of \$100 million has been added to exisitng amounts for tion this file.

 Cellular coverage, housing, day care services, health and the railway are also on her list of top priorities.
 "It is difficult to name a single priority.
 I intend to tackle these issues head-on," says Ms. Blouin.